 What Does the Research Suggest?

 It is suggested that gender imbalances in the sciences will even out with time.
-A recent study looking at differences in productivity between men and women, a key parameter in promotion, suggests however, that the much-lauded academic pipeline is still leaking.
+A recent study looking at differences in productivity between men and women, a key parameter in promotion, shows however, that the much-lauded academic pipeline is still leaking.
 The study’s authors, Peter van den Besselaar and Ulf Sandström, base their study on a database of 47,000 Swedish researchers covering 2008-2011 3.
 Researchers were divided into seven different productivity classes for different disciplines.
 They found that within the same productivity class, women and men generally had the same impact (i.e., citations).
 In certain male-dominated fields, such as geology, women even out performed men in terms of impact.
 There were however, significantly fewer women in the highest productivity class (32 papers or more over a four year period).
 As a result, when looking at overall publishing rates, women are producing 67% of what their male colleagues do.
 This number is virtually unchanged from that reported for the 1960s (65%).

 Discrimination, Harassment and Unconscious Bias

 Women in academia also face barriers related to how we interact with each other.
 A positive outcome of the #metoo campaign is that awareness about direct discrimination and sexual harassment has increased, and moved it into an even more socially unacceptable place.
-Sexual harassment in field-based disciplines is common, with a reported 64% of women having experienced some form of inappropriate sexual behaviour and just over 20% being victims of sexual assault when in the field 5.
-In comparison to both private and governmental sectors, women in academia reported higher rates of sexual harassment (58%), which was topped only by women in the military (69%) – both male-dominated fields 6.
+Sexual harassment in field-based disciplines is common, with a reported 64% of women having experienced some form of inappropriate sexual behaviour, and just over 20% being victims of sexual assault when in the field 5.
+In comparison to private and governmental sectors, women in academia reported higher rates of sexual harassment (58%), which was topped only by women in the military (69%) – both male-dominated fields 6.
 It is perhaps not surprising that research shows that this leads to lower job satisfaction and lower retention of women in science 7.

 Even for those who actively work against discrimination and harassment, there are still a number of unconscious biases that need tackling.
 A now well-cited example of unconscious bias in the geosciences comes from Corinne Moss-Racusin and co-workers 8.
 People were asked to evaluate one of two CVs for a laboratory position with the only difference being the sex of the applicant.
 In comparison to the female candidate, evaluators, regardless of gender, consistently rated male applicants as more qualified, giving them higher starting salaries and more mentoring (although the female applicant was more “likable”).
 Examination of reference letters for postdoctoral fellowships showed that females were less likely to receive excellent letters versus good letters than male applicants and that letters were shorter in length, regardless of the gender of the referee 9.
 There is also a tendency to use more “grindstone” (e.g., industrious, conscientious, dependable), rather than “stand out” terms (e.g., exceptional, amazing, magnificent) to describe women, which could limit their chances of winning prestigious positions 10.